 Scholarships are available for this course.
 For more information on how to apply (fall applications are due August 15, 2021) visit our Scholarships page.
 Please read all Course policies before enrolling for a class.

-NB: This is not a workshop it is a craft talk and will be taught in person (capped at 10) at HVWC.
-Up to 15 participants can audit on Zoom.
+NB: This is not a workshop it is a craft talk and will be capped at 25 participants on Zoom.

 David Baker is a poet, educator, editor, and literary critic.
 He was born in 1954 in Bangor, Maine, grew up in Jefferson City, Missouri, and since 1983 has lived in central Ohio.
 He received his B.S.E. and M.A. degrees in English from the University of Central Missouri and his Ph.D. in English from the University of Utah, where he also served from 1980-83 as Editor and Poetry Editor of Quarterly West.
 Since 1984 Baker has taught at Denison University, in Granville, Ohio, where he is currently Professor of English and holds the Thomas B. Fordham Chair of Creative Writing.
 Baker also serves frequently on the faculty of the MFA program for writers at Warren Wilson College and former Poetry Editor of The Kenyon Review.